FAQs & Common Attacks

 The Church and its minions won't leave me alone.
 They won't let members leave its organization with their dignity intact.
 They can't stop talking about us without throwing in words like "lost the light", "deceived by Satan", "porn", "disobedience", and "weak" in the same sentence.
 A General Conference can't go by without a smear or name-calling of those who left like "unruly child", "lax disciples" or "lazy learners".

 So, it has become very clear to me that leaving the Church alone isn't working as the Church and its minions won't ever leave me alone.
 They've declared war on me.
-Consequently, I'm now rededicating myself to the cause and am committing to taking the CES Letter to greater levels of exposure and awareness.
-Mormon apologists have declared war on me and the CES Letter and war is now what they're going to get.
+Consequently, I'm now rededicating myself to the cause and am committing to taking the CES Letter to greater levels of effectiveness, exposure and awareness.

 An excellent article on this topic: They Can Leave the Church, But They Can't Leave the Church Alone.